 Because of the ranking system, at an academically rigorous university you would need better grades to get a good ranking than at a less academically rigorous institution.

 The different degree classifications from medical school (i.e. MB BChir/MBBS/MB ChB) are all equivalent.

 The first and most important thing to consider is the entry requirements of each medical school.
-This may sound counterintuitive but there is no choosing a medical school the requirements of which you cannot meet.
+This may sound counterintuitive but there is no point in choosing a medical school with the requirements of which you cannot meet.
 Establish your options and then thoroughly research the best choices for you.

 Although entry to any medical school is tough, some are more focused on academic achievement than others.
 Some place weight on the results of admissions tests like the UCAT, some take more account of the personal statement and others consider the overall impression they have of you as a person.

 It is very unlikely that a medical school will make an exception for an application that fails to meet one of their minimum entry criteria, regardless of how good the application is in other ways.
 An important part of medicine is knowing your own strengths and weakness and playing to them, starting with your application.
 As the process is competitive you have to be smart in order to succeed; this means doing your research and making logical decisions about your application choices.

 Be ambitious: it is worth applying to your dream medical school as long as you meet their minimum requirements.
 However, ensure that you have other, well-researched options, which are places with requirements and values that match you and your application.

 Remember that there is no medical school that is universally easier to get into than others, but there may be some that you stand a higher chance of getting into based on your personal strengths.

 Once you know about the courses where you meet the minimum requirements for, you can delve deeper into each course and its medical school.
 There are many factors for you to take into consideration.
 A good starting point is reading online prospectuses or, even better, attending an open day.